analytical42/googleanalyticscookie/README.md

 $gaCookie = new Analytical42\GoogleAnalyticsCookie\Cookie( '_myGaCookieName', 'mydomain.com', true );
 ```

+Note: If you set the cookie name and/or domain here, you need to apply the same changes to your Google Analytics snippet implementation; the configuration here does not change the configuration of Google Analytics.

 ## Default parameters

 By default, the package will use Google Analytics' default cookie name (\_ga).
 In addition, if you don't specify a domain, the package will use the value of [`$_SERVER['HTTP_HOST']`](http://php.net/manual/en/reserved.variables.server.php).